sagautam5/local-states-nepal/docs/usage/Province.md

     $provinceDetails = $province->getProvincesWithDistrictsWithMunicipalities();
     ```

-7. Search Province By Keyword
+7. Search provinces by key and value with exact match option

       ```php
       <?php